preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 + **Apply to authors only**: If you select this, editors never need approval, they can always publish directly.
 When an author publishes, approval is needed.
 + **Apply to new pages only**: When this option is selected, only creating new pages needs approval, not when updating an existing page.
 + **Multi step approval**: Available in Omnia 7.1 and later.
 Normally, when this option is not used, only one colleague can approve a page.
 When this option is used, a number of steps for approval can be set up, meaning several coleagues can need to approve a page.
-For moore information, see below.
+For more information, see below.

-When approval is actiaved, and Multi step approval is not used, you cen select who can approve the creation of a page this way:
+When approval is actiaved, you can select who can approve the creation of a page this way (also used in the Multi step approval settings, see below):

 + Anyone - The Author can select any colleague as approver when a page is published.
 See below for more information.
 + Limited list of people - you define the approvers using the field shown (see below).
 You can define one or more approvers but only one approval is needed each time, from any of the approvers.
 + Based on person property - you select property from the list shown (see below).
-+ **Term driven**:
++ **Term driven**: (A description will be added soon).

-Remember that even if a number of colleagues are available for approval, only one is needed.

 When "Anyone" is selected the following is shown when an editor sends the page for approval: